tommedema/node-html-chunk-process/README.md

           <div>
               and here is more content we don't want
           </div>
-          and here is contant that is soo long but doesnt have any children so really there is no way to know how to chunk it in a reliable manner, so we might as well skip it; will not be a problem with typical APIs because those will allow e.g. 10k+ chars
+          Here is content that is very long but doesnt have any children.
+Really there is no way to know how to chunk it in a reliable, cross-script, and cross-language manner.
+Skipping this fragment should not be a problem with typical APIs because those will allow over thousands of characters, at which point this would not be a fragment without children.
         </body>
     </html>

 ___example.js___

-    var chunkProcess = require('../');
+    var chunkProcessHTML = require('../');
     var fs               = require('fs');
     var inspect          = require('util').inspect;
-    var htmlStr      = fs.readFileSync(__dirname + '/input/test1.html', {encoding: 'utf8'});
+    var originalHTML     = fs.readFileSync(__dirname + '/../test/input/test1.html', {encoding: 'utf8'});

-    chunkProcess({
+    chunkProcessHTML({
         lengthInt   : 100,
-        htmlStr    : htmlStr,
+        originalHTML: originalHTML,
         beautify    : true,
-        processorFn: processAsync
+        processorFn : processAsync
-    }, function(err, result, excluded)
+    }, function(err, processedHTML, excludedFragments)
     {
-        console.log('result:\n%s\n\nexcluded:\n%j', result, excluded);
+        console.log(
+            'original:\n'   +
+            '%s\n\n'        +

+            'result:\n'     +
+            '%s\n\n'        +

+            'excluded:\n'   +
+            '%j',

+            originalHTML, processedHTML, excludedFragments
+        );
     });

     function processAsync(htmlFragment, cb)
     {
-        htmlFragment = htmlFragment.replace('Hi there', 'Goodbye').replace('don\'t want', 'want');
+        //typically this would invoke an external HTML-digesting API with a payload limit htmlFragment = htmlFragment.replace('Hi there', 'It works').replace('don\'t', 'do');
         setTimeout(function()
         {
             cb(htmlFragment);